MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Prepare-organizational-data.md

 ## Attribute reference

-This section contains descriptive information about the attributes that you use in the organizational data files uploaded to Workplace Analytics.
+This section contains information about the attributes that you use in the organizational data files uploaded to Workplace Analytics.

-[Attribute descriptions and data-coverage requirements](#attribute-descriptions-and-data-coverage-requirements) [Attribute notes and recommendations](#attribute-notes-and-recommendations)
+[Attribute descriptions and data-coverage requirements](#attribute-descriptions-and-data-coverage-requirements)

+[Attribute notes and recommendations](#attribute-notes-and-recommendations)